 I am also:

-- The Secretary of the UK & Ireland Association for Political Thought.
+The Secretary of the Britain & Ireland Association for Political Thought.

-- A member of the Working Party on Cosmetic Procedures for the Nuffield Council on Bioethics.
+A member of the Working Party on Cosmetic Procedures, Nuffield Council on Bioethics.